cruzedcruz/Cybersecurity-Week-13/WEEK 13.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_ WEB- 1, web-2 and web-3A at 10.0.0.4, 10.0.0.5 and 10.0.0.10.
+WEB- 1, web-2 and web-3A at 10.0.0.4, 10.0.0.5 and 10.0.0.10.

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
 -Filebeat
 Metricbeat